nimacsoft/babel-plugin-after-async-component/README.md

 ## How It's Wokring

-1. searchs for import statments from these paths `'@jaredpalmer/after'` and `'@jaredpalmer/after/asyncComponent'`
+1. search for import statements from these paths `'@jaredpalmer/after'` and `'@jaredpalmer/after/asyncComponent'`
-2. then it finds local name for `asyncComponent` import statment
+2. then it finds a local name for `asyncComponent` import statement

 ```javascript
 // e1.js